kumahq/kuma-website/docs/docs/dev/policies/traffic-log.md

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"

-**1. Install Loki**
+**1. Install observability**

-To install Loki use `kumactl install observability --components loki | kubectl apply -f -`.
-This will deploy Loki automatically in a `mesh-observability` namespace.
+To install observability components use `kumactl install observability | kubectl apply -f -`.
+This will deploy all observability components with Loki automatically in a `mesh-observability` namespace.

 **2. Update the mesh**